-We have audited the financial statements of the Longshore and Harbor Workers' Compensation Act Special Fund (Fund), a fiduciary fund of the U.S. Department of Labor (DOL), which comprise the balance sheets as of September 30, 2022 and 2021, and the related statements of net costs, changes in net position, and budgetary resources for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Longshore and Harbor Workers' Compensation Act Special Fund (the Fund), a fiduciary fund of the U.S. Department of Labor (DOL), which comprise the balance sheets as of September 30, 2023 and 2022, and the related statements of net costs, changes in net position, and budgetary resources for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of September 30, 2022 and 2021, and its net costs, changes in net position, and budgetary resources for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of September 30, 2023 and 2022, and its net costs, changes in net position, and budgetary resources for the years then ended in accordance with U.S. generally accepted accounting principles.